smithjd/sql-pet/docs/13-sql_joins-and-complex-queries.md

 ## Joins

 In section 'SQL Quick Start Simple Retrieval', there is a brief discussion of databases and 3NF.
-The goal of normalization is to push the data into separate tables at a very granular level.
+One of the goals of normalization is to eliminate redundant data being kept in multiple tables and having each table contain a very granular level of detail.
+If a record then needs to be updated, it is updated in one table instead of multiple tables improving overall system performance.
+This also helps simplify and maintain referential integerity between tables.

 Bill Kent famously summarized 3NF as every non-key column "must provide a fact about the key,the whole key, and nothing but the key, so help me Codd."

 Normalization breaks data down and JOINs denormalizes the data and builds it back up.
+The tables are typically related via a primary key - foreign key relationship.
+The Postgres database enforces the primary and foreign key constraints in the DVD rental database.

+### Join Types

 ![SQL_JOIN_TYPES](sql_join_types.png)